Black stork: Migration

 Migration takes place from early August to October, with a major exodus in September.
 Some of the Iberian populations, and also those in southern Africa, are essentially non-migratory, though they may wander freely in the non-breeding areas.
 A broad-winged soaring bird, the black stork is assisted by thermals of hot air for long-distance flight, although is less dependent on them than is the white stork.
-Since thermals only form over land, the black stork, together with large raptors, must cross the Mediterranean at the narrowest points, and many black storks travel south through the Bosphorus, as well as the Sinai and Gibraltar.
+Since thermals only form over land, the black stork, together with large raptors, must cross the Mediterranean at the narrowest points, and many black storks travel south through the Bosphorus and on through the Sinai, as well as through Gibraltar.
 The trip is around 5667 km via the western route and 7000 km via the eastern route, with satellite tracking yielding an average travel time of 37 and 80 days respectively.
 The western route goes over the Rock of Gibraltar or over the Bay of Gibraltar, generally on a southwesterly track that takes them to the central part of the strait, from where they reach Morocco.
-Many birds fly around the Sahara next to the coast.
-About 10% of the western storks choose the passage Sicily – Cap Bon, Tunisia.
+Many birds then fly around the Sahara next to the coast.
+About 10% of the western storks choose the passage between Sicily (Italy) and Cap Bon (Tunisia), crossing the 145 km wide Strait of Sicily.

 Spain contains several important areas—Monfragüe National Park, Sierra de Gredos Regional Park, National Hunting Reserve in Cíjara, Natural Park of the Sierra Hornachuelos and Doñana National Park—where black storks stop over on the western migration route.
 Pesticide use has threatened birdlife in nearby Doñana.
 Further south, Lake Faguibine in Mali is another stopover point but it has been affected by drought in recent years.